 It has a relatively mild and uniform climate, with high humidity and strong winds.

 When you want to escape the West, the importance of these factors cannot be underestimated, as this country is not dependent on any Western economy, nor are its primary trading partners, and would be fine when the West collapses.

-Relocating to Uruguay is, all things considered, really straightforward, easy and hassle-free – depending on your situation.
+Relocating to Uruguay is, all things considered, really straightforward, easy and hassle-free for most people – depending on your situation.

 The only true requirement of moving to Uruguay would be a (relatively) high international income.

 This can come from any source, but I would strongly recommend you do not rely on your Western pension for this, mainly because a pension is unreliable as hell when it comes from a collapsing country.